-- Artifacts and other engineered NGAIE components, each of which has a proprietary, usually closed, model of itself and the world - NGAIEs, public or temporarily private, which have their own models of their resources and services
+- Artifacts and other engineered NGAIE components, each of which has a proprietary, usually closed, model of itself and the world. - NGAIEs, public or temporarily private, which have their own models of their resources and services. - Task models, expressed in various domain-dependent notations, as well as dialogue states and interfaces. - Multimedia objects, which usually adhere to the metadata of multimedia standards; the same holds for other types of "intelligent" content.

-- Task models, expressed in various domain-dependent notations, as well as dialogue states and interfaces - Multimedia objects, which usually adhere to the metadata of multimedia standards; the same holds for other types of "intelligent" content - Networking protocols and, in general, communication schemes, which require specific descriptions of artifacts and services and usually have a restricted closed world model - People, who have their own individual profiles and ways of perceiving, understanding and accepting technology
+- 3 Ontology-Based Knowledge Management in NGAIEs - Networking protocols and, in general, communication schemes, which require specific descriptions of artifacts and services and usually have a restricted closed world model. - People, who have their own individual profiles and ways of perceiving, understanding and accepting technology.